 Basically, there are two ways to go: trying over-the counter remedies or seeking professional help.

-- Over-the-counter cleansers contain ingredients that help exfoliate the skin by unclogging pores.
+Over-the-counter cleansers contain ingredients that help exfoliate the skin by unclogging pores.
 Look for products that contain alpha or beta hydroxy acids, such as glycolic, lactic, or salicylic substances.
 Topical retinoids are another OTC choice.
 These items remove dead skin cells so they don’t bind together and block pores.
 Both cleansers and retinoids may help prevent new acne from developing, especially when coupled with gentle, twice-daily face washing and wearing sunscreen to protect infected skin.
 The flip side is that over-the-counter products may be pricey and cannot penetrate deep under the skin where most hormonal acne eruptions reside.
-Treatment by a dermatologist or other medical professional is needed at that point.
+At that point, treatment is needed by a dermatologist or other medical professional.

 Natural treatments like tea tree oil, green tea, and masks and creams containing aloe vera, benzoyl peroxide, passionflower extract, sulfur, and other ingredients may appeal to some people, with the caveat that efficacy is not scientifically validated.
 The role of diet relative to hormonal acne isn’t fully understood either, although limiting sugar, dairy, white carbs, and red meats and getting regular exercise makes good sense.